oliviagiandrea/oliviagiandrea/README.md

 Hello!
-Software Engineer for job, sewist/baker/data analyst for fun.
+Software Engineer for job, sewist for fun.